crimsonsunset/generaIt/docs/future-improvements.md

 This document tracks planned improvements and refactoring opportunities for the codebase.

+## Executive Summary

+**[URL & Thread ID Deep Linking State Management](#url--thread-id-deep-linking-state-management):** Refactor complex state synchronization between URL params, Zustand store, and localStorage to eliminate race conditions and state fighting using a unified state machine or single source of truth pattern.

+**[Chat Interface UI Enhancements](#chat-interface-ui-enhancements):** Improve visual polish with custom scrollbar styling, consistent padding, and enhanced shadows for better depth and separation of chat interface elements.

+**[Message Deduplication Logic Cleanup](#message-deduplication-logic-cleanup):** Centralize duplicated message deduplication logic (currently in 4 locations) into a single utility function to improve maintainability and consistency.

+**[Robust Error Handling in Chat Interface](#robust-error-handling-in-chat-interface):** Implement comprehensive error handling with user-visible error displays, error categorization, retry mechanisms, and React error boundaries since errors are currently only logged to console and never shown to users.

+**[Testing Infrastructure](#testing-infrastructure):** Establish complete testing suite with Vitest for unit tests, React Testing Library for component tests, Playwright for E2E tests, and MSW for mocking AI responses to enable safe refactoring and catch regressions.

 ## URL & Thread ID Deep Linking State Management

 ### Problem Statement